Emmarose987/SQL-Employee-Data/README.md

 -List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

+-List the department of each employee with the following information: employee number, last name, first name, and department name.